oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       /</copy>
       ````

-4. Perform a query similar to task 2.
+4. Perform a query similar to the query you perormed in task two.

     - To proceed, **re-execute the same SQL query in 3 different SQL Worksheet opened in 3 web-browser pages** connected with a different user (`DBA_DEBRA`, `SH1` and `APPUSER`)